For loop

 List<Integer> list = new ArrayList<>(List.of(1,2,3,4));

-(Integer var:list) {
+for (Integer var:list) {

 }